Visa Announces Team Visa Athletes with 100 Days to Go until the FIFA Women’s World Cup ™

 Supporting Women Footballers Year-Round

 For more than 15 years, Visa’s investment in women’s football has focused on increasing visibility for the sport at all levels, driving acceptance, and future-proofing the game.
-Visa is the first FIFA Women’s Football Partner, first partner for UEFA Women’s Football, and sponsor of national teams including the U.S. Soccer Federation and Mexican Football Federation.
+Visa is the first FIFA Women’s Football Partner, the first standalone sponsor of UEFA Women’s Football, and sponsor of national teams including the U.S. Soccer Federation and Mexican Football Federation.
 Off the pitch, The Second Half is a career development program to support European women footballers as they consider careers beyond football.

 As attention turns toward Australia and New Zealand this July, Visa will cheer on its Team Visa athletes participating in the tournament, present the fan-voted Visa Player of the Match trophy at each match, and implement innovative payment experiences throughout official venues.